EUR/JPY analysis: Decline likely to continue

 EUR/JPY

-Downside risks dominated the EUR/JPY currency pair yesterday.
-The exchange rate fell by 71 pips or 0.53% during Thursday's trading session.
+Downside risks dominated the common European currency against the Japanese Yen on Wednesday.
+The currency pair fell by 86 pips or 0.65% during yesterday's trading session.

 This overview can be used only for informational purposes.
 Dukascopy SA is not responsible for any losses arising from any investment based on any recommendation, forecast or other information herein contained.